Brazil national baseball team: 1995

 In 1995 Brazil competed in the Intercontinental Cup for the first time.
 The team took 5th place that year, as the dynasty that is Cuban baseball rolled to their seventh consecutive title.
 Japan would take second place while the Nicaragua national baseball team was left holding the bronze.

 2002

 2002 was Brazil's second shot at Intercontinental Cup glory.
 However, Cuba ended their drought of Golds with yet another first-place finish, one of their ten in Cup history.
 South Korea took the silver while the Dominican Republic national baseball team hoisted the bronze.
 Brazil was left with a seventh-place finish and hasn't competed in the tournament since.

-Pan American Games
+Pan American Games History

-The Pan American Games are a sort of warm up for the Olympic Games in the sense that they are held every four years and occur one year prior to the Summer Olympic Games each cycle.
-The Pan American Games hold competitions in multiple sports and have been held since 1951.

 2007

 In 2007 Brazil competed in its very first Pan American Games for baseball.
 The team opened up pool play with an impressive 1–0 win over Nicaragua.
 Pitchers Claudio Yamada and Kléber Ojima combined for the four hit shutout while the lone run was scored on a home run by Tiago Magalhaes.
 Brazil had put themselves in the drivers seat with a huge game 1 win, but took a step back with a 14–2 spanking handed to them by the Dominican Republic national baseball team.
 This loss put the team's record at 1–1 and meant that the next and final game of pool play was make it or break it for Brazil.
 In the matchup between Brazil and a powerful United States team, Things were extremely close for the majority of the game.
 Brazil took an early one-run lead in the first inning but saw it quickly taken away in the second as the U.S. pulled even.
 The game would stay deadlocked until the fifth when the U.S. would gain a one-run advantage, and later in the seventh would tack on what proved to be a decisive five runs.
 Despite late efforts by Brazil, who came up with two runs in the eighth and one in the ninth, the American team shut the door for the win and finished pool play undefeated on the 7–5 victory.
 This loss dropped Brazil to 1–2, a record which proved not good enough to make advance to the medal rounds.
 The United States would end up making it all the way to the championship where they were beaten by Cuba 3–1.